datapane/dp-template/README.md

 ## Download the template

-The template can be downloaded directly in archive file format, or directly through the Datapane package with the following command:
+The template can be downloaded directly in archive file format.

-`datapane template dp-template-<template_slug>`

 ## Preview